 We’re willing to bet that your brain feels pretty busted at this point.
 If you’re ready to throw in the towel and hear the solution, we won’t tell!
 Here are the three questions you should ask, according to Nautilus:

 1. To god A: “Does ‘da’ mean ‘yes’ if and only if you are True and if and only if B is Random?”
 (We supposed A said, “ja,” making B True or False).

 2. To god B: “Does “da” mean ‘yes’ if and only if Pluto is a dwarf planet?”
 (We supposed B said, “da,” making B True.)

 3. And to god B (True) again: “Does ‘da’ mean ‘yes’ if and only if A is Random?”
 Since B’s True, he must say “da,” which means A is Random, leaving C to be False.

 Don’t beat yourself up if you’re still a little confused.
 You can start sorting out the solution with this 2008 paper, which claims to have the easiest answer to the brainteaser.
 But if you’d rather give your brain a break (and test your visionary skills, instead!) find out how many triangles are in this image.
-Or, better yet, see if you can spot the difference in these 10 pictures or solve these riddles.
+Or, better yet, see if you can spot the difference in these 10 pictures or solve these riddles and puzzles.
 Good luck!